 How does a heart starter work?

 A heart starter is used on people who have suddenly had a cardiac arrest.
-When there is a cardiac arrest, there has been an electric chaos in the heart, this one tries to get a stop on via a surge.
+When there is a cardiac arrest, there have been electric chaos in the heart.
+This one tries to get a stop on via a surge.
 The power surge should help the heart to re-strike normally.

-There is research saying that at a cardiac arrest, the risk of death is increased by 10 percent for every minute of time if no treatment is inserted.
-Therefore, it is extremely important that someone quickly begins cardiopulmonary resuscitation and uses a defibrillator while waiting for an ambulance or other emergency service.
+There is research saying that at a cardiac arrest, the risk of death increases by 10 percent for every minute if no treatment is inserted.
+Therefore, it is crucial that someone quickly begins cardiopulmonary resuscitation and uses a defibrillator while waiting for an ambulance or other emergency service.

 What training is needed?

 No training is required to use a heart starter.
 Most heart starters that are available follow the recommendations of the Swedish CPR Council so that it can be as simple as possible to use it.

 We at Safeguard recommend you go for training, so you know exactly how to act in an emergency.
 Then you will also feel more prepared and safer if you need to use heart and lung rescue.